 Tui na massage: More therapeutic than relaxing, this ancient Chinese-style massage (pronounced TWEE-naw) can be used alone or in conjunction with acupuncture.
 Its name comes from the Chinese words tui (push) and na (grasp).
 In contrast to traditional massage therapy, tui na uses little massage oil.
 It is used to stimulate the flow of qi (energy) and blood to help bring the body back into balance.

-Traditional Chinese medicine therapies are an important part of the Susan Samueli Center for Integrative Medicine.
+Traditional Chinese medicine therapies are an important part of the Susan Samueli Integrative Health Institute.
 As part of UC Irvine Health, we have made TCM a focus of our research efforts, which includes our recent findings of acupuncture’s effect on hypertension.